-- Set the mixing valve and boiler low limit adjustments as low as possible. - Feel water before showering or bathing. - If anti-scald or anti-chill protection is required, use devices specifically designed for such service.
-Install and maintain these devices in accordance with the manufacturer's instructions.
-Do not use the mixing valve as a substitute for pressure balancing valves or other devices required by plumbing codes to protect against scalding. - 2) Flow Restrictor (Recommended) If water is drawn from the tankless coil at a rate in excess of the rating in Table 2.3, the temperature of the hot water may be too low to be of use.
+- Select, and install tempering valve in accordance with the valve manufacturer's instructions and applicable local codes.
+In the absence of such codes follow the Uniform Plumbing Code (IAPMO/UPC-1).
+Also note that additional tempering valves may be required at the fixtures themselves. - Adjust low limit and tempering valve to the lowest practical setting. - Feel water before showering or bathing. - 2) Flow Restrictor (Recommended) If water is drawn from the tankless coil at a rate in excess of the rating in Table 2.3, the temperature of the hot water may be too low to be of use.
 The use of a flow restrictor will prevent this problem by limiting the rate at which water can pass through the tankless heater.
 If a restrictor is used, select one having a rating in GPM approximately equal to the rating shown in Table 2.3.
 If possible, locate this restrictor at least 3 feet from the tankless heater inlet so that it is not subjected to excessive temperatures when no water is flowing through the coil. - 3) Pressure Relief Valve (Required) Limits the pressure in the tankless heater and piping.
 Use an ASME constructed valve designed for domestic water service, such as the Watts #3L.
 Note that this is a pressure relief valve, not a T&P valve.
 Select a valve with a pressure setting less than or equal to the working pressure marked on the tankless coil.
-Pipe the discharge to a safe location using piping the same size as the discharge connection on the valve. - 4) Hose Bib Valves (Recommended) These valves permit the coil to be periodically "backflushed" to remove sediment. - 5) Globe or Ball Valve (Recommended) Used to adjust the flow through the entire tankless heater system if needed.
+Pipe the discharge to a safe location using piping the same size as the discharge connection on the valve.

+4) Hose Bib Valves (Recommended) - These valves permit the coil to be periodically "backflushed" to remove sediment.

+5) Globe or Ball Valve (Recommended) - Used to adjust the flow through the entire tankless heater system if needed.